PlumpMath/glug/voxel_classify/README.md

 1. `Classify_1_generate_training_set.ghx`.
 This should generate randomly rotated tetrahedra, cylinders, cones, and rectangular prisms, rotated, voxelized, and output as a 1-D string of 0/1 to indicate voxel or not-voxel.
 2. `Classify_2_train_model.py`.
 Trains a model in Keras, saves it.
 3. `Classify_5_predict_GangGangServer.py`.
 Loads Keras model, opens a GangGang server, waits for messages from client (Grasshopper).
 4. `Classify_3_voxelize_and_send.ghx`.
 In GH, grabs the selected object, voxelizes it as JSON data, sends it via GangGang to server, gets result back.
+As a nice bonus, even says the result out loud on OSX.

-### Loose notes/thoughts:
+#### Loose notes/thoughts:

 - IronPython is a pain.
 Some method to create a 'headless' Python server and to run real Python code in Grasshopper would be amazing.
 Also, really looking forward to [GH_CPython](https://github.com/MahmoudAbdelRahman/GH_CPython).
 - There's probably a more simple way to do this with regression.